Stephenie2018/cryptonote/README.md

 ### Fifth step.
 Address prefix

 You may choose a letter (in some cases several letters) all the coin's public addresses will start with.
 It is defined by `CRYPTONOTE_PUBLIC_ADDRESS_BASE58_PREFIX` constant.
-Since the rules for address prefixes are nontrivial you may use the [prefix generator tool](https://cryptonotestarter.org/tools.html).

 Example:
 ```